microsoft/update-client-server-sync/docfx/index.md

 The server implementation is cross platform and can be used on all platforms where .NET Core is avaialble.
 It can also be run as a ASP.NET web app in the cloud.

+To fetch update metadata and content for deploying with this library, please see the [documentation for the Microsoft Update Server-Server sync protocol](https://microsoft.github.io/update-server-server-sync) and the [GitHub repo](https://github.com/microsoft/update-server-server-sync)

 To get started, see [how to run updates services in a ASP.NET web app](examples/default_startup.html)